Section 1.7. Parameters on the Expenditure of Public Funds for Professional Development; Other Discretionary Judicial Travel.

 (i) The word “judge” means a justice of the supreme court; a judge of a court of appeal; a judge of a district court; a judge of a juvenile court; a judge of a family court; a judge of a parish court; a judge of a city court; a judge of a municipal court; or a judge of a traffic court.

 (ii) The term “public funds” means legislatively-appropriated funds, judicial expense funds, self-generated funds, and funds of federal, state, local, parish, or municipal governments.
 The term does not include federal, state or local government grant funds; private sector grant funds; scholarships; or tuition or fee waivers of any nature.

 (e) Local Court Policies.
-Individual courts may adopt policies concerning the expenditure of public funds by judges to attend conferences, seminars, or conventions that are more restrictive than the policies contained in this Section.
+Individual courts may adopt policies concerning the expenditure of public funds for discretionary travel by judges that are more restrictive than the policies contained in this Section.

 (f) No Apportionment.
 If an event that is excluded from the fiscal year cap (i.e., state judge association business meeting) is held in conjunction with a conference, convention, seminar or other event subject to the cap, there shall be no apportionment of funds between included and excluded events.
 If a judge registers for and/or attends any conference, convention, seminar, meeting or other event that is subject to the fiscal year cap, the entirety of that event shall be subject to the fiscal year cap.